 - Fixed Costs / (Average Price – Variable Costs) = Break-Even Point

 As you estimate your costs for this formula, you will get an idea of how your business must perform to stop losing money and earn a profit.
-This analysis gives you a ballpark on the revenue you must generate to make profit.
+This analysis gives you a ballpark on the revenue you must generate to make a profit.

 With this estimate, you can understand the relation between your price and fixed and variable costs.
 Once you know that, you can find ways to decrease the costs to increase your profit margin even before you start your business.